he-yang/excel-to-json-mcp/README.md

 ### excel_to_json_mcp_from_data

-Converts tab-separated or comma-separated text data into JSON format.
+Converts tab-separated Excel data or comma-separated CSV text data into JSON format.

 #### Parameters